-Mix up the textures - Another form of food enrichment is to provide a variation in textures.
-Provide a variety of wet and dry food, swapping it up at regular intervals to keep your kitty guessing.
-You might also like to treat your cat to the occasional chewy treat or cat grass to satisfy their chewing urges.
+Another form of food enrichment is to provide a variety of textures.
+Try alternating wet and dry food, swapping it up to keep your kitty guessing.
+You might also like to treat your cat to the occasional crunchy treat or cat grass to satisfy their chewing urges.

 3. Simulate Hunting and Play

-4. Hiding & Resting Places
+4. Create Levels and Hiding Places

 Encourage and nurture your indoor cat's natural instincts to climb up onto high shelves or into cardboard boxes by providing them with extra levels.
 Cat Furniture is an easy way to achieve this.
 Cat trees often provide a variety levels as well as bonus scratching surfaces.